SBS in DC

 Program Dates and Deadlines

-There will be a mandatory 1-credit class that all participants must register for in Spring 2020 that will cover topics such as professional etiquette & communication, networking, DC 101, internship expectations, Policy & Legislative Prep 101, learning objectives and goal setting.
+There will be a mandatory 1-credit class that all participants must register for in Spring 2020 that will cover topics such as professional etiquette & communication, networking, DC 101, internship expectations, identity and bias, policy & legislative process, learning objectives, and goal setting.
 Those selected into the program will receive access to the class in time for Spring registration.

-Students who are selected into the 2018 cohort will have their housing costs at Washington Intern Student Housing on Capitol Hill provided.
-SBS will also pay for one academic credit for your internship.
+Students who are selected into the 2020 cohort will be provided housing costs for Washington Intern Student Housing on Capitol Hill.
+SBS will also pay for one academic credit for your summer internship.
 You may register for additional credits for the internship, but SBS will not pay for those.

 *Additional funding to cover travel to DC, food, metro card, and other expenses may be available, dependent on financial need.

 Applications will open on September 16th, 2019 and will close on October 18th, 2019.
-Go to Handshake and search for SBS in DC in the Jobs tab.
+Go to Handshake and search for SBS in DC 2020 in the Jobs tab.

-Please contact Rebecca Bell, Associate Director of Career and Professional Development for SBS for more information.
+Please contact Rebecca Bell, SBS Associate Director of Career and Professional Development, for more information.